Skip to main content

 You’ll configure the receiving endpoint (like a URL, email, or phone number) and map your lead data so it’s formatted correctly for your client.

-Before going live, it’s important to run a test to make sure everything flows smoothly from intake to delivery.
+Before going live, it’s important to run a few tests to make sure everything flows smoothly from intake to delivery.

 Here’s the easiest way to test: